kaspercools/cookagen/README.md

 The following command executes a generator named domain and passes the value `User` to the entity placeholder [more details can be found in the ParseList section](#parselist)
 ```
-    cookagen domain entity:User
+    cookagen domain entity:user
 ```

 If used globally you can run the command from any directory in any type of project.
 You simply need to provide a `cookagen.json` file which contains the environment settings.

 # COOKAGEN Config
-The **cookagen** config needs to contain atleast the following keys:
+The **cookagen** config needs to contain at least the following keys:
 ```
 {
     "templateFolder": ".templates"